Raj Shah

-Raj Shah (born c.
-1985) is an American political aide who served as the White House Deputy Press Secretary and Deputy Assistant to the President from 2017 to 2019.
-Prior to joining the Trump Administration, Shah was in charge of opposition research at the Republican National Committee.
-In July 2019, Fox Corporation announced he had joined the company as a senior vice president.
+Raj Shah (born 1984) is an American political aide who served as the White House Deputy Press Secretary and Deputy Assistant to the President from 2017 to 2019.
+Before joining the Trump administration, Shah was in charge of opposition research at the Republican National Committee.
+He is currently deputy chief of staff for communications for House Speaker Mike Johnson.

 Early life

-Shah's parents immigrated to the US from Mumbai.
+Shah's parents are ethnic Gujaratis who moved from Mumbai to the United States in the 1970s.
 He was born and raised in Connecticut, where his father worked as an engineer and his mother as a dentist.

 Shah attended Brien McMahon High School, and was named an Ettinger Scholar in Norwalk, Connecticut.
-He studied government at Cornell University, and received his bachelor's degree in 2006.
+In 2006, he graduated from Cornell University with a bachelor's degree in government.

 Career

-Shah volunteered in Bridgeport for U.S. Congressman Chris Shays (R-CT) during high school and interned for U.S. Senator Joe Lieberman (D-CT) and others in Washington, D.C. as his interest in politics developed.
-He found he was disagreeing with Democrats in his family and those he met during internships, Raj cast his first vote for George W. Bush in 2004, and interned in the White House in 2005.
-While working as a campaign spokesman for New Mexico Republican gubernatorial candidate Susana Martinez in 2010, Shah was arrested for DWI and reckless driving, and was immediately terminated from his position.
+Shah volunteered in Bridgeport for U.S. Representative Chris Shays during high school, and interned for U.S. Senator Joe Lieberman and others in Washington, D.C. as his interest in politics developed.
+Finding that he disagreed with Democrats in his family and those he met during internships, Shah cast his first vote for George W. Bush in 2004, and interned in the White House in 2005.
+While working as a campaign spokesman for New Mexico Republican gubernatorial candidate Susana Martinez in 2010, he was arrested for DWI and reckless driving, and was immediately terminated from his position.